damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 The cover image has the following proportions:

-On the [blog landing page][blog]: 1275px x 750px w/h = 1.7
+- On the [blog landing page][blog]: 1275px x 750px w/h = 1.7
-On blog post page (widescreen): 1920px x 550px w/h = 3.5
+- On blog post page (widescreen): 1920px x 550px w/h = 3.5

 Try to have them harmonically aligned with the title, which overlays the background image in both cases.

 To crop the image, use the size of 1275x750 px.
-To align the background image with the title overlay, use the widescreen proportion, if necessary.
+If you want to align the background image with the title overlay, use the widescreen proportion.

 #### Creating GIFs
 {: .no_toc}